nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Person names
 * Names must only contain alphabets and spaces.
+* If an input name contains unnecessary whitespaces, they will be trimmed first.
+  The name will be read in without these whitespaces.
 * Names have a maximum allowed length of 54 by Singaporean law and cannot be blank.

 ### Postal codes